RuiArmada/Projeto_SO/README.md

 # 🖥️🖥️ Operative Systems 🖥️🖥️

 ## Process Control and Management
+Clone the repositoty.

+`cd [repo-dir]` to the repository location.

+Run the command `make`.

-Open two terminals side by side and run the `argus.c` and `argusd.c` at the same time.
+Open two terminals side by side and run the `argus.c` and `argusd.c` executables at the same time.

 ## Authors
 * [Carlos Gomes](https://github.com/CGDEX)